-It is easy to end up with excess fat on your arms, especially if you don’t use those muscles much.
-Unless you’re in a job that requires you to lift heavy weights, it’s unlikely that you are active enough to stay naturally toned.
+- Lack of exercise: It is easy to end up with excess fat on your arms, especially if you don’t use those muscles much.
+Unless you’re in a job that requires you to lift

 Arm fat can be dealt with by toning your arms and working your triceps – not in isolation but along with other muscle groups.
 Women may feel that this is extremely stubborn fat to lose.
 But experts note, men feel exactly that way about belly fat.

 All it takes to remove the fat is a little determination and lot of hard work.
 It isn’t the fat that’s stubborn, it’s the willpower that can be a little iffy for some of us!